Bodmin Moor: Rivers and inland waters

 Bodmin Moor is the source of several of Cornwall's rivers: they are mentioned here anti-clockwise from the south.

 The River Fowey rises at a height of 290 m and flows through Lostwithiel and into the Fowey estuary.

 The River Tiddy rises near Pensilva and flows southeast to its confluence with the River Lynher (the Lynher flows generally south-east until it joins the Hamoaze near Plymouth).
 The River Inny rises near Davidstow and flows southeast to its confluence with the River Tamar.

 The River Camel rises on Hendraburnick Down and flows for approximately 40 km before joining the sea at Padstow.
-The River Camel and its tributary the De Lank River are an important habitat for the otter, and both have been proposed as Special Areas of Conservation (SAC) The De Lank River rises near Roughtor and flows along an irregular course before joining the Camel south of Wenford.
+The River Camel and its tributary the De Lank River are an important habitat for the otter, bullhead fish and salmonids, and both have been proposed as Special Areas of Conservation (SAC).
+The De Lank River rises near Roughtor and flows along an irregular course before joining the Camel south of Wenford.

 The River Warleggan rises near Temple and flows south to join the Fowey.

 On the southern slopes of the moor lies Dozmary Pool.
-It is Cornwall's only natural inland lake and is glacial in origin.
+It is Cornwall's only natural inland lake.
 In the 20th century three reservoirs have been constructed on the moor; these are Colliford Lake, Siblyback Lake and Crowdy reservoirs, which supply water for a large part of the county's population.
 Various species of waterfowl are resident around these rivers.